rbe549/rbe549.github.io/project4fall2023aerial.md

 ## 3. Environment

 The environment has an arbitrary shaped window(s) which can be 'seen' from the origin location.
 The window is made of foamcore with texture stuck on it.
 You do not know the texture prior but we will ensure that the windows are not textureless or they dont fully blend into the background texture.
 Also, the colors on the window and the background can be similar but patterns will not be exactly the same.
 The board can be assumed to be nearly planar and can have multiple holes/gaps, in which case you'll choose the largest one to fly through.
 The largest gap (if multiple gaps are present) will be large enough for the quadrotor to fly through it safely.
-The quadrotor will be placed at the origin and the window will be between 1.8 to 3.5 m in front (positive Y axis) at yaw angle between -20 to +20 degrees.
+The quadrotor will be placed at the origin (you are free to face the window or X-axis being 0) and the window will be between 1.8 to 3.5 m in front (positive Y axis) at yaw angle between -20 to +20 degrees.
 Furthermore, there is no guarantee that the window center will be at the center of the foamcore and that it will be aligned with X axis as zero, it can be offset by 0.5m on either side of the X axis.
 Once you take off, you should be able to see a part of the window atleast, you might need additional exploratory maneuvers to see the entire window.
 An example of an arbitrary shaped window is shown in Fig. 2.
 In other words, the smaller gaps might not be large enough for the quadrotor to fly through.
 Also, flying from the side of the foamcore does not count as a successful navigation.
 You can also assume that the window shape is nearly convex.

 <div class="fig fighighlight">